-- (a) A respondent may file an answering statement with the AAA within 14 calendar days after notice of the filing of the Demand is sent by the AAA.
+(a) A respondent may file an answering statement with the AAA within 14 calendar days after notice of the filing of the Demand is sent by the AAA.
 The respondent shall, at the time of any such filing, send a copy of any answering statement to the claimant and to all other parties to the arbitration.
 If no answering statement is filed within the stated time, the respondent will be deemed to deny the claim.
-Failure to file an answering statement shall not operate to delay the arbitration. - (b) A respondent may file a counterclaim at any time after notice of the filing of the Demand is sent by the AAA, subject to the limitations set forth in Rule R-6.
+Failure to file an answering statement shall not operate to delay the arbitration.

+(b) A respondent may file a counterclaim at any time after notice of the filing of the Demand is sent by the AAA, subject to the limitations set forth in Rule R-6.
 The respondent shall send a copy of the counterclaim to the claimant and all other parties to the arbitration.
 If a counterclaim is asserted, it shall include a statement setting forth the nature of the counterclaim including the relief sought and the amount involved.
-The filing fee as specified in the applicable AAA Fee Schedule must be paid at the time of the filing of any counterclaim. - (c) If the respondent alleges that a different arbitration provision is controlling, the matter will be administered in accordance with the arbitration provision submitted by the initiating party subject to a final determination by the arbitrator. - (d) If the counterclaim does not meet the requirements for filing a claim and the deficiency is not cured by the date specified by the AAA, it may be returned to the filing party.
+The filing fee as specified in the applicable AAA Fee Schedule must be paid at the time of filing.
+The claimant may file an answering statement or reply in response to the counterclaim with the AAA within 14 calendar days after notice of the filing of the counterclaim is sent by the AAA.

+(c) If the respondent alleges that a different arbitration provision is controlling, the matter will be administered in accordance with the arbitration provision submitted by the initiating party subject to a final determination by the arbitrator.

+(d) If the counterclaim does not meet the requirements for filing a claim and the deficiency is not cured by the date specified by the AAA, it may be returned to the filing party.